PyCQA/pep8-naming/README.rst

 The following flake8 options are added:

---ignore-names              Ignore errors for specific names.
+--ignore-names              Ignore errors for specific names or glob patterns.

                             Currently, this option can only be used for N802, N803, N804, N805, N806, N815, and N816 errors.